Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out.rst

 Connectivity
 ------------

-The Analog Out Bricklet has four screw terminals.
+The Analog Out Bricklet has four terminals.
 All terminals are outputs.
-Connect VOUT and GND to output voltages.
+Between VOUT and GND the output voltage is applied.
 3.3V and 5V are additional outputs with fixed voltages you can use to power things.

 .. image:: /Images/Bricklets/bricklet_analog_out_vertical_350.jpg
     :scale: 100 %